-This voyage encompasses the best of the Antarctic Peninsula and South Georgia.
-Discover historic Stanley in the Falklands~Malvinas and stand in awe before the world’s largest king penguin colonies in South Georgia.
-In Antarctica, experience the serenity and grandeur of the most remote place on Earth, where penguin chicks are quickly fattening, whales make a marathon migration to feed on plentiful krill and ice seals are hauled out on ice floes.
+This voyage encompasses the best of the Antarctic Peninsula and the enchanting wildlife haven of South Georgia.
+Discover the historic Falklands~Malvinas and stand in awe before the world’s largest king penguin colonies in South Georgia.
+In Antarctica, experience the serenity and grandeur of the most remote place on earth, where penguins nest, whales feed and captivating seals frolic in ice-speckled seas.

-- Photograph ice seals as you Zodiac-cruise through glassy waters, marvelling at the iridescent blues of icebergs.
+- Photograph curious seals as you Zodiac-cruise through glassy waters, marvelling at the iridescent blues of icebergs

 - Day 1: Arrive Ushuaia

 - Day 4: Falklands - Malvinas

 - Day 5-6: At Sea

 - Day 7: At Sea / South Georgia

 - Day 8-12: South Georgia

 - Day 15: Elephant Island

 - Day 19: Fly from King George Island to Punta Arenas